 “An overnight sleep product, like our Sleeping Collagen — which isn’t technically a sleep mask but a nourishing night cream that delivers collagen-boosting treatment benefits while you sleep — takes advantage of the skin renewal to deliver benefits while you dream away,” Yaiser explains.
 “It contains skin-mimicking ceramides, our patented alguronic ccid, and microalgae oil to help repair the skin barrier and visibly nourish the skin overnight.”

-With a dose of brightening vitamin C, hydrating hyaluronic acid, and antioxidant maqui berry, Youth to the People’s sleeping mask does the most.
+With a dose of brightening vitamin C, hydrating hyaluronic acid, and antioxidant maqui berry, Youth To The People’s sleeping mask does the most.
 (In a good way.)
+It’s formulated to target dullness and uneven skin tone for glowing, moisturized skin when you wake up in the morning.
+The best part is that it will boost skin hydration for your skin without the risk of clogged pores.

 LANEIGE was one of the first brands to introduce sleeping masks to the skin care category.
-This new lavender-spiked version adds an extra layer of calm to the hyaluronic acid-based formula.
+This lavender-spiked version of their OG water sleep mask adds an extra layer of calm to the hyaluronic acid-based formula.
+Like their culture-favorite formula, this one is also free of parabens, phthalates, and mineral oil.

-This sleeping mask from Fountain of Truth is totally clean — no parabens, sulfates, or silicones — and relies on botanical oils and alpha hydroxy acids to plump and polish skin in eight hours flat.
+This sleeping mask from Fountain of Truth is totally clean — no parabens, sulfates, or silicones.
+It relies on botanical oils and alpha hydroxy acids to plump and polish skin in eight hours flat.
+Simply apply a generous layer of the exclusive five botanical extract blend to make your skin appear smoother, brighter, and glowing.

-This luxury overnight mask from Perricone MD not only gives your face intense hydration while you sleep, but it also contains concentrated ingredients, such as alpha lipoic acid and coconut oil, that work to visibly minimize fine lines and wrinkles.
+This luxury overnight mask from Perricone MD will give your face intense hydration while you sleep.
+It contains concentrated ingredients, such as alpha lipoic acid and coconut oil, that work to visibly minimize fine lines and wrinkles.
+You can expect the texture of this coconut oil mask to be rich and creamy.

-Korean skin care brand belif’s overnight mask addition to their Aqua Bomb product lineup lives up to its name: It gives your skin a dewy glow from the explosion of hydration packed into its jelly-like formula, which includes the soothing herbs lady's mantle and Scottish heather.
+Korean skin care brand belif’s overnight mask addition to their Aqua Bomb product lineup lives up to its name.
+It gives your skin a dewy glow from the explosion of hydration packed into its jelly-like formula, which includes the soothing herbs lady's mantle and Scottish heather.
+The mask is formulated to fit all skin types and combat dryness, dullness, uneven texture, and redness.

 Dr. Neil Sadick, founder and president of Sadick Dermatology